RafaelJovel/module3/memory/WORKFLOW_STATUS.md

   - Verify implementation matches acceptance criteria
   - Ensure all quality checks pass (linting, formatting, type checking)
   - Ensure consistent coding and testing patterns
+  - **Check test file sizes** and flag for refactoring if needed:
+    - More than 20 tests in a single file
+    - More than 500 lines in a test file
+    - Tests covering more than 3 distinct concerns
 - **Output**: Working, tested code that satisfies the acceptance criteria
 - **Completion Criteria**: ALL quality validation passes cleanly without errors or warnings